Dahlias

 • Dahlia foliage dies back with the first light frost in fall.
 Dahlias are reliably hardy in USDA Hardiness Zone 8 and warmer and can simply be cut back and left in the ground to overwinter; cover with a deep, dry mulch.
 Further north, the tuberous roots should be lifted and stored during the winter.
 (Some readers find, however, that dahlias will survive in Zone 7 or even Zone 6 if the winter isn’t too severe.)
 See Harvest/Storage (below) for more information.

-See also Cucumbers
+See also Oven Caramel Corn

 Pests/Diseases